Fantom-foundation/go-lachesis/ethapi/README.md

-Package is a full copy of github.com/ethereum/go-ethereum/internal/ethapi
+Package is a copy of github.com/ethereum/go-ethereum/internal/ethapi